cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

     **pull** from any point in the history of the repository.
 Git is incredibly flexible, but also potentially intimidating for the same reason.

-Eclipse with EGit makes all of this simple.
+Eclipse with EGit makes much of this simple.
 You'll probably never have to worry about most of Git's advanced features - branching, rebasing, etc.

 Adding changes, committing and pushing